backface/fss-tool/README.txt

 =================================================
-Admin script for STWST-FSS / Foto Sammel Server
+Admin script in progress for STWST-FSS
 =================================================

 Author:(c) Michael Aschauer <m AT ash.to>